The Road to Santiago

-Joyce Thierry Llewellyn, North Shore News THERE are three questions hikers and pilgrims ask each other when walking the 1,600 kilometre Santiago de Compostela, or Camino, pilgrimage trail.
+There are three questions hikers and pilgrims ask each other when walking the 1,600-kilometre Santiago de Compostela, or Camino, pilgrimage trail.
 Where are you from?
 How far have you walked?
 How are your feet?
+The Road to Santiago.

 A fourth question, “Why?” usually only comes after you’ve shared a bottle (or two) of wine at a crowded table, the exhaustion of the day almost forgotten in the well-being of a full stomach and the camaraderie around you.

-We began our Camino in the medieval French town of Le Puy-en-Velay, one of the original starting points.
+We began our Camino, The Road to Santiago, in the medieval French town of Le Puy-en-Velay, one of the original starting points.
 Our plan was to walk 20 to 25 kilometres a day, which would get us across France, over the Pyrenee Mountains, and into Santiago, near the west coast of Spain, in 10 weeks, each of us carrying a small backpack filled with the bare minimum of clothes and toiletries.

 Before leaving Le Puy, we attended the 7 a.m. pilgrim’s Mass and blessing in the Cathedral of Notre Dame.
 One of the priests officiating took off his cassock at the end of the service, revealing jeans and a white shirt and promptly announced he too was walking the Camino.
 We heard he was taking his “petite Canadienne” with him.
 It turns out in France a “little Canadian” refers to a pup tent.
 (We also discovered the rolling cattle grids used to stop cows from crossing from one field into another are called “passage Canadien.”)

-Day after day we walked through golden wheat fields, between long rows of grapevines, or alongside thousands of yellow sunflowers visible as far as the eye could see.
+Day after day we walked, The Road to Santiago, through golden wheat fields, between long rows of grapevines, or alongside thousands of yellow sunflowers visible as far as the eye could see.
 Some paths lead us on misty wooded trails that had sunk below ground level, worn down by millions of feet over 1,000 years.

 In Granon, we experienced the typical best of the Camino.
 In this tiny village, Father Luis never turns anyone away.
 Although his church floor and attic has space for 35 pilgrims, many more turned up when we were there.
 Evan and I were part of the overflow and given mats then directed into the winter chapel.
 Father Luis and his helpers tripled the Sangria recipe and literally put more potatoes in the stew.
 Sixty-one of us crammed into the main room on chairs, benches, and upturned boxes for a delicious communal meal.
 That was one of many moments that helped me realize why people walk the Camino two, three, and more times.